APPLICABLE SECTIONS OF THE ACT, BY-LAWS AND REGULATIONS and/or PURPOSE

-- “Applicant” means an applicant who has applied to review a ruling made by the Registrar under College by-laws;
+- “Applicant” means a class 3 applicant or licensee who has applied for a review of a ruling made by the Registrar under College by-laws;

-- “Agent” means an applicant registered with the College as a Patent Agent or Trademark Agent;
+- “Agent” and “Licensee” means an individual registered with the College as a Patent Agent or Trademark Agent, or agent in training.

 - “Committee”, means the “Registration Committee”.

-By-law 5 requires that the Committee established under Regulation 3 of the Act (the Registration Committee or Committee) review decisions of the Registrar on the request of the affected applicant.
+By-law 67(1) requires that the Registration Committee established under Regulation 3 of the Act and By-laws 40(a) and 41 (the Committee) review decisions of the Registrar on the request of the affected applicant.

 The Registrar’s Policy on Review of a Registrar’s Decision sets out the policy and process for such reviews.
-The Review Process is conducted by the Registration Committee, or a Panel of the Committee, pursuant to the authority set out in By-laws 5-7.
+The Review Process is conducted by the Registration Committee, or a Panel of the Committee, pursuant to the authority set out in By-laws66 and 67.

 If the Panel does not require further information be requested by the Registrar, and cannot, without a hearing, make a determination, it will move to conduct a written hearing.
 The procedures for conducting such hearings are set out below.

-- Considers all materials the Registrar had at its disposal when making its decision, any further information the Committee may have requested at an earlier stage from the Registrar pursuant to section 6(a) of the By-laws, and the written submissions of the Applicant and/or the Registrar, if such submissions are made, as set out below in this policy;
+- Considers all materials the Registrar had at their disposal when making their decision, any further information the Committee may have requested at an earlier stage from the Registrar pursuant to section 67(2) of the By-laws, and the written submissions of the Applicant and/or the Registrar, if such submissions are made, as set out below in this policy;

 - May meet in any manner, including teleconference, video conference, via email or in-person;